Holiday Closing 9/1

 Join us at noon for a book discussion/playgroup time.
 Moms can have light lunch and coffee while they discuss the month’s selection and children can have lunch and juice/water and play or do a craft.
 The group will meet in the Children’s Room and three staff members will be present.
+Our selection for Monday, September 29th at noon will be Reconstructing Amelia by Kimberly McCreight.
 You do need to register for this group so that we can order the books and the food.
 Come and give it a try, we think that this may be an enjoyable way to spend a lunchtime.
 To register call Alyce or Izzi at 781-596-8867.

-The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, August 5th at 6:00pm and the topic will be Vacations and Mystery.
+The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, September 2nd at 6:00pm and the topic will be British Police and Mystery.
 New members welcome–just bring your dinner & mystery book.

 Interested in a day time book club at the library?
 Our afternoon book club meets the third Tuesday of the month at 1:00pm.
-The next meeting will be Tuesday, August 19th, at 1:00pm, and the book will be And the Mountains Echoed by Khaled Hosseini.
+We will be meeting Tuesday, September 16th at 1:00pm to discuss The Language of Flowers by Vanessa Diffenbaugh.
 New members welcome!